This is a content holder for the one button emergency notification system.

 Website Content Review & Remediation

 Enrollment, Marketing and Communications annually reviews content on the most visited web pages as determined by Google Analytics.
-Content owners receive Siteimprove quality and accessibility reports every five days.
+Content owners receive quality and accessibility reports every seven days.
 These reports identify misspellings, broken links and inaccessible content.
 Remediation of issues is to be completed within 30 days after notification of the issue.

 Third-Party Vendors